waldo-vision/docs.waldo.vision/docs/teams/frontend/intro.md

 title: Welcome to the frontend team
 slug: ./
 ---
-## This page is for the analysis team
+## This page is for the frontend team